-As the Coronavirus pandemic continues, it has been well publicised that there is a shortage of vital respiratory protective equipment, in both the NHS and private sectors.
+As the Coronavirus pandemic continues, it has been well publicised that there is a shortage of vital respiratory protective equipment.
+Both in the NHS and private sectors.
 Until a reliable supply can be re-established, governments and other bodies are looking to alternatives and methods to increase longevity of their supplies.
 One such method is the sterilisation and re-use of disposable respirator masks.
 (There are a number of different mask types being used to help protect from and limit coronavirus transmission.
 You can read more about the different types of disposable mask here.)
-The cleaning of re-usable equipment prior to sterilisation is recommended however there is no data on both effective and non-damaging cleaning methods for disposable equipment.
+The cleaning of re-usable equipment prior to sterilisation is recommended however, there is no data on both effective and non-damaging cleaning methods for disposable equipment.

 A number of groups have been investigating the use of different types of sterilisation on disposable masks in terms of how effective the process is and if the masks protective effects become compromised following this.
 A technical report (1) has also been issued by the European Centre for Disease Control and can be accessed here, with details of some of the methods listed below.
 We have also researched some different methods used by various groups around the world which we have summarised.